paduagroup/fftool/README.md

 ------------------

-Improper dihedrals are often used to increase the rigidity of planar atoms (sp2), and differ from proper dihedrals in how they are defined.
-A proper dihedral i-j-k-l is defined between bonded atoms i-j, j-k, and k-l and corresponds to torsion around bond j-k, the dihedral being the angle between planes ijk and jkl.
+Improper dihedrals are often used to increase the rigidity of planar atoms (sp2) and differ from proper dihedrals in how they are defined.
+A proper dihedral i-j-k-l is defined between bonded atoms i-j, j-k, and k-l and corresponds to torsion around bond j-k, the dihedral being the angle between planes i-j-k and j-k-l.
 An improper dihedral i-j-k-l is defined between bonded atoms i-k, j-k and k-l, therefore k is a central atom bonded to the three others.
 This central atom of the improper dihedral is assumed to be the third in the